docs

 }

 Now open your browser and check it again.
-It should give you similar text but with a layout applied.
+You should see the similar text but with a layout applied.

 Also, you’ve separated the part about how it works and part of how it’s presented.
 In the larger applications, it helps a lot to deal with complexity.